seedstack/website/content/docs/seed/index.md

 ---

-SeedStack Java framework, also simply known as "Seed", is a comprehensive solution enabling you to build Java applications or cloud services easily and efficiently.
+SeedStack Java framework, also simply known as "Seed", is a comprehensive solution enabling you to build Java applications or cloud services easily and efficiently.<!--more-->

 # Opinionated...